TalHayun/Scientific-Calculator/README.md

   - `__repr__` An opperation which returns a string representing the polynomial
   - `rank` method that does not receive parameters in the call.
 This method returns the highest power of the polynomial (for a polynomial without monomials the power will be 0)
   - `calculate_value` An operation that receives an X numeric value and returns the numerical value obtained from putting in a polynomial
+  - `__neg__` A method that returns a new polynomial identical to the polynomial on which the operation was applied except for the sign of the coefficients.
+The coefficients' sign will be opposite to the polynomial on which the operation was applied
+  - `__sub__` A method that returns a new polynomial that containing the polynomial subtraction operation received as a parameter in the polynomial on which the operation was applied
+  - `__add__` A method that returns a new polynomial that containing the polynomial addition operation received as a parameter in the polynomial on which the operation was applied
+  - `__mul__` An opperation that gets a scalar or polynomial, the multiplication operation is defined as:
+    -  multiplication polynomial in a scalar - returns a new polynomial in which all the coefficients are the coefficients of the original polynomial multiplied by the scalar
+    -  multiplication polynomial in a polynomial - returns a new polynomial which is an addition multiplying each monomial from one of the polynomials in the other polynomial
+    - `derivative` A method that returns a new polynomial containing a list of which each items is the derivative of a monomial of the list in the original polynomial
+    - `integral` A method will return a new polynomial containing a list in which each items is the integral of a monomial of the list in the original polynomial

+ In addition, All six comparison operations are supported
+  - a polynomial will be considered greater than another polynomial if in the highest coefficient different between the two polynomials it has a higher coefficient
+  - Equivalent polynomials are polynomials that contain exactly the same values in all monomials